ErpNetDocs/winclient/introduction/fields-management/expression-fields.md

 # Expression fields

-<b>Expression fields</b> are fields, created by the customer in the database.
+<b>Expression fields</b> are created by the customer in the database.
 You can use them to generate formulas and create new fields where the formula calculations are applied.
 The formula <b>cannot</b> include values from other expression fields.

 ![Expression formula](pictures/expression-formula.png)